Iturea: Itureans

-The Itureans (Greek: Ἰτουραῖοι) were a semi-nomadic tribe who became sedentarized in the Hellenistic period.
+The Itureans (Greek: Ἰτουραῖοι) were a Semitic-speaking semi-nomadic tribe who lived in present-day Syria and Lebanon, who became sedentary during the Hellenistic period.
 The exact origin of the Itureans is disputed.
-Most scholars identified them as Arabs, while some believed that they were Aramaean people.
+Some scholars identify them as Arabs, while others believe that they were an Aramaean people, possibly the descendants of the kingdom of Sobah.

-They first rose to power in the aftermath of the decline of the Seleucids in the 2nd century BCE.
-Then, from their base around Mount Lebanon and the Beqaa Valley, they came to dominate vast stretches of Syrian territory, and appear to have penetrated into northern parts of Israel as far as the Galilee.
+They first rose to power in the aftermath of the decline of the Seleucids in the 2nd century BC.
+Then, from their base around Mount Lebanon and the Beqaa Valley, they expanded into the northern Golan and Mount Hermon, as part of the settlement shift that occurred as a result of the collapse of the Seleucid empire, though no evidence of Iturean settlement or "phase" of settlement appears in the Galilee, including Upper Galilee.